MartinZugs/Gesture-Recognition-Android-App/README.md

-# Talk Motion - The Gesture Recognition Android App
+# TalkMotion - The Gesture Recognition Android App
-A simple Android app that allows the user to speak using the sensors in their phone.
+A simple Android app that allows the user to speak by making gestures with their phone.

 # Installation Guide